myspc-development/art-test/docs/admin-guide.md

 or **Shortcode Pages** to reveal the fields for each area.
 The active tab is tracked via the URL hash so you can share a direct link like `#/import_export`.

+### Shortcode Pages

+The **Shortcode Pages** tab lets you quickly generate WordPress pages containing any of the plugin's shortcodes.
+Check the shortcodes you want to test and click **Create Pages**.
+You can then enable or disable the generated pages with a single click when verifying new features.

 ## Accessibility & Mobile Notes

 All admin tools are responsive and keyboard accessible so you can manage events from any device.